Valerie Mulvin

 Valerie Mulvin FRIAI (born 1956) is an Irish architect.
 She is a member of Aosdána, an elite Irish association of artists.

 Early life

 Mulvin was born in Dublin in 1956, the eldest child in a family of six; her father worked in insurance and they lived in Dublin and London.

 Career

 Mulvin attended University College Dublin where she met Niall McCullough, her professional partner and later husband; they graduated in 1981 and founded McCullough Mulvin Architects in 1986, and in 1987 published A Lost Tradition: The Nature of Architecture in Ireland.
-In 1991 she completed a Masters in Urban Studies (MLitt) at Trinity College Dublin.
+In 1991 she completed a master's degree in Urban Studies (MLitt) at Trinity College Dublin.

 Mulvin worked on buildings such as Blackrock Further Education Institute and Public Library, the Irish Architecture Foundation, the Trinity Long Room Hub and the James Ussher Library.
 In 2020 she was elected to Aosdána.

 Personal life

 Mulvin married Niall McCullough; he died in 2021.